Recipe Overview

 How long it takes: 20 minutes

-Equipment you’ll need: large skillet, stove
+Equipment you’ll need: large skillet

 Servings: makes 3 cups